-PDP (Personal Development Plans or a similar equivalent) are completed throughout the year.
-PDP's will be reviewed in conjunction with annual performance evaluations as deemed necessary by the supervisor
+PDP or PIP (Personal Development Plans, Performance Improvement Plan or a similar equivalent) are completed throughout the year.
+Plans will be reviewed in conjunction with annual performance evaluations as deemed necessary by the supervisor.

 Review Process and Annual Raise Criteria